zuchaoshen/odr/cran-comments.md

 ## Resubmission

 This is for updating the package.
-In this version, we updated the plot.power function so it can plot power curved against sample allocations.
+In this version, we updated the plot.power function so it can plot power curved against sample allocations for many designs covered in this package.

 Across operational systems we tested, there are no issues (no notes or warnings).